**Warning: I use slang in this post. Yes, I do know how to properly use the English language to put your mind at ease.**

 Because they know there’s no miracle moment coming tomorrow or the next day when they’ll feel like doing something productive.

-Instead, they buckle down now having faith that their effort will result in progress and positive change sometimes in the future.
+Instead, they buckle down now having faith that their effort will result in progress and positive change sometime in the future.

 The bottom line is if you want to do the things in life you wanna do, you gotta make moves even when you’d rather curl up on the couch to play Angry Birds.